Reda Boultam

-Reda Boultam (born 3 March 1998) is a Dutch professional footballer who plays as a midfielder for HNL club Istra 1961, on loan from Salernitana.
+Reda Boultam (born 3 March 1998) is a Dutch professional footballer who plays as a midfielder for Slovenian PrvaLiga club Olimpija Ljubljana.
 Besides the Netherlands, he has played in Italy.

 Club career

 Boultam made his professional debut in the Eerste Divisie for Jong Ajax on 27 January 2017 in a game against FC Den Bosch.

 On 9 July 2018, Boultam's contract at Ajax was not extended.
 He moved on a free transfer to Italian club Cremonese.

-On 7 August 2020, he broke his contract for the Italian club.
+On 7 August 2020, his contract with Cremonese was terminated.

 On 16 August 2020, Triestina announced that Boultam had signed a three-year contract with the club.

-On 1 February 2021, he moved to Serie B club Salernitana on loan with an obligation to buy.
+On 1 February 2021, Boultam moved to Serie B club Salernitana on loan with an obligation to buy.

 On 12 August 2021, he went to Cosenza on loan.
-On 31 August 2022, Boultam was loaned to Istra 1961 in Croatia.
+On 31 August 2022, Salernitana loaned Boultam again, this time to Istra 1961 in Croatia.

+On 23 August 2023, Boultam joined Slovenian team Olimpija Ljubljana on a contract until 2026.